abdrahmansoltan/Learning-Notes/Internet/FrontEnd.md

 ---

-## Pugjs
+## Pug.js

-It's a **templating engine** designed to render HTML in server-side technologies such as Node.js.
-Like any JavaScript templating engine, Pug.js supports writing **reusable** HTML code and rendering dynamic data.
+It's a **template engine** designed to render HTML in server-side technologies such as Node.js.
+Like any JavaScript template engine, `Pug.js` supports writing **reusable** HTML code and rendering dynamic data.

 > A template engine is a program which is responsible for compiling a template (that can be written using any one of a number of languages) into HTML.
 The template engine will normally receive data from an external source, which it will inject into the template it’s compiling.